pixelpitstop/Canbus-project/README.md

 Each detector produces structured alerts with severity, category, timestamp, and message.

-### 4. Alerts are converted into recruiter-friendly insights
+### 4. Alerts are converted into user-friendly insights

 The insight layer turns alerts into human-readable outputs: